forcedotcom/cli/releasenotes/sf/README.md

 * [Salesforce CLI Plugin Developer Guide (sf)](https://github.com/salesforcecli/cli/wiki/Quick-Introduction-to-Developing-sf-Plugins)
 * [Salesforce CLI Setup Guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_intro.htm)

+## 1.61.0 (Jan 18, 2023) [stable-rc]

+These changes are in the Salesforce CLI release candidate.
+We plan to include these changes in next week's official release.
+This list isn't final and is subject to change.

+* NEW: We continue to improve the usability of existing `sfdx` commands so they work like the `sf` commands.
+We're doing this work plugin by plugin.
+As a result of this work, when a Salesforce CLI release includes an updated plugin, you can execute the plugin's commands in both `sfdx` AND `sf`.
+See [this blog post](https://developer.salesforce.com/blogs/2022/12/big-improvements-coming-to-the-salesforce-cli) for details.

+   This week's release includes updated [plugin-data](https://github.com/salesforcecli/plugin-data), [plugin-community](https://github.com/salesforcecli/plugin-community), and [plugin-custom-metadata](https://github.com/salesforcecli/plugin-custom-metadata).
+Consequently, you can now run these existing `sfdx` commands in `sf`:

+    * `sf community create` :  Create an Experience Cloud site using a template.
+    * `sf community list template` :  Retrieve the list of templates available in your org.
+    * `sf community publish` : Publish an Experience Builder site to make it live.
+    * `sf data create record` : Create and insert a record into a Salesforce or Tooling API object.
+    * `sf data delete bulk` : Bulk delete records from an org using a CSV file.
+    * `sf data delete record` : Deletes a single record from a Salesforce or Tooling API object.
+    * `sf data export tree` : Export data from an org into one or more JSON files.
+    * `sf data get record` : Retrieve and display a single record of a Salesforce or Tooling API object.
+    * `sf data import tree` : Import data from one or more JSON files into an org.
+    * `sf data query` : Execute a SOQL query.
+    * `sf data query resume` : View the status of a bulk query.
+    * `sf data resume` : View the status of a bulk data load job or batch.
+    * `sf data update record` : Updates a single record of a Salesforce or Tooling API object.
+    * `sf data upsert bulk` : Bulk upsert records to an org from a CSV file.
+    * `sf generate cmdt object` : Generate a new custom metadata type in the current project.
+    * `sf generate cmdt field ` : Generate a field for a custom metadata type based on the provided field type.
+    * `sf generate cmdt fromorg` : Generate a custom metadata type and all its records from a Salesforce object.
+    * `sf generate cmdt record` : Generate a new record for a given custom metadata type in the current project.
+    * `sf generate cmdt records` : Generate new custom metadata type records from a CSV file.

+    As always, run the commands with `--help` to see the list of flags, examples, and usage information.
+We'll be releasing other updated plugins over the next weeks.
+Enjoy!

-## 1.60.0 (Jan 4, 2023) [stable-rc]
+## 1.60.0 (Jan 11, 2023) [stable]

 ANNOUNCEMENT: Happy new year, Salesforce CLI community!
 Be sure to read our latest [blog post](https://developer.salesforce.com/blogs/2022/12/big-improvements-coming-to-the-salesforce-cli) that describes some of the big improvements that are coming in Salesforce CLI this year.
 And now back to our regular schedule.

-These changes are in the Salesforce CLI release candidate.
-We plan to include these changes in next week's official release.
-This list isn't final and is subject to change.

 * NEW: As described in [this blog post](https://developer.salesforce.com/blogs/2022/12/big-improvements-coming-to-the-salesforce-cli), we're updating many of the existing `sfdx` commands to use the improvements we made in `sf`.
 We're doing this work plugin by plugin.
 When a Salesforce CLI release includes an updated plugin, you can execute the plugin's commands in both `sfdx` AND `sf`.
 Let's see how this works.